Bus & Truck Accident Lawyers NYC

-The most common bus accidents involve front, back and side collision, as well as collision with immovable objects, pedestrians and bystanders.
+The most common bus accidents involve front, back, and side collisions, as well as collisions with immovable objects, pedestrians, and bystanders.
 Not only do bus accidents cause injuries and fatalities, but they can also cause substantial property damages.
 The causes of bus accidents are very diverse with the most frequent one being driver’s failure to yield.
 Also, research has shown that bus drivers who are over 55 years of age are more likely to cause accidents.
 Furthermore, quite a few bus drivers are not given proper training by their employers and, although bus companies are required to carry out proper vehicle maintenance on a regular basis, some of them don’t comply with government regulations in this matter.
-If this is the case, the bus company could be held responsible for serious accidents which are result of their negligent behavior.
+If this is the case, the bus company could be held responsible for serious accidents which are the result of their negligent behavior.

 According to the Federal Motor Safety Carrier Safety Administration, in 2009, there were 5.5 million truck accidents recorded in the United States which resulted in $48 billion worth of damages both to people and property.
-In 2010, in New York State alone, there were 11,572 truck crashes reported with astonishing 45% of those taking place between 6am and noon.
+In 2010, in New York State alone, there were 11,572 truck crashes reported with an astonishing 45% of those taking place between 6 am and noon.
 Most of these accidents were due to driver fatigue after a long night of driving.
-The statistics compiled by the New York Department of Motor Vehicles corroborates this and further shows that human factor was to blame in almost 80% of truck accidents in 2010.
+The statistics compiled by the New York Department of Motor Vehicles corroborates this and further show that the human factor was to blame in almost 80% of truck accidents in 2010.

-Under the federal law, New York truck drivers have to be certified every two months as both physically and mentally fit to drive.
+Under federal law, New York truck drivers have to be certified every two months as both physically and mentally fit to drive.
 They also need to meet very strict health criteria.
-For instance, the drivers cannot have history of diabetes, heart disease (or any other cardiovascular problem), respiratory distress, high blood pressure, rheumatic, arthritic, orthopaedic, muscular, neuromuscular and/or vascular diseases, epilepsy, mental or psychiatric illness, as well as be able to see at least 20/40 (Snellen) and hear without a hearing aid.
-Additionally, they are obligated by law to keep a log book detailing their “hours of service”, namely how much they slept and rested, and how much time they spent loading, unloading, driving, stopping, inspecting, fueling and eating.
-Truck, van and bus drivers are also prohibited from consuming alcohol at least four hours before driving.
+For instance, the drivers cannot have a history of diabetes, heart disease (or any other cardiovascular problem), respiratory distress, high blood pressure, rheumatic, arthritic, orthopedic, muscular, neuromuscular, and/or vascular diseases, epilepsy, mental or psychiatric illness, as well as be able to see at least 20/40 (Snellen) and hear without a hearing aid.
+Additionally, they are obligated by law to keep a logbook detailing their “hours of service”, namely how much they slept and rested, and how much time they spent loading, unloading, driving, stopping, inspecting, fueling, and eating.
+Truck, van, and bus drivers are also prohibited from consuming alcohol at least four hours before driving.

 Truck drivers are now expected to drive longer hours because of deregulation efforts by certain segments of the trucking industry.
-They are also working in tougher conditions, spending longer stretches of time away from home and frequently having over 65-hour-working weeks.
+They are also working in tougher conditions, spending long stretches of time away from home, and frequently having over 65-hour-working weeks.

 Here are more worrying facts: